knpuniversity/phpstorm/knpu/live-templates.md

 Clearly this is also begging to be turned into a Live Template.

 You know the drill!
-Select the full div, go to tools, Save as Live Template.
+Select the full div, go to Tools, Save as Live Template.
 Let's name this one `formrowfull`, and it "Renders widget/label/errors".
 What's cool here is that there's just one variable that's duplicated 3 times.
 So we can just say `$FIELD$` and repeat that each time.
 Just a quick indentation fix there and click ok.
 Awesome!